3 suspects arrested for connection to multiple Marion break-ins

 Police investigation at the scene as well as assistance from members of the Marion community resulted in three suspects being identified, which led to the arrest of two adult males and a juvenile suspect who was turned over to their parents, according to the release.
 All the items taken were recovered and included cash, electronics and nutritional supplements, police said.

 Osceola County Prosecutor Tony Badovinac said two adult suspects will face three counts each of breaking and entering a building with intent once they are arraigned in 77th District Court.
 Each of the three charges carries a penalty of up to 10 years in prison.
-The arraignments should happen sometime Monday, he said.
+The arraignments had not happened by late afternoon Monday.
+It was unknown if they were going to happen Monday as 77th District Court closed at 4:30 p.m.

 The name of the juvenile suspect is being withheld as are the names of the two adult suspects.
 The names of the adults, however, will be released upon their arraignment in 77th District Court.